LEB-EPFL/StormChaser/README.md

 # StormChaser
 DEMO 3D Double-Helix localization software

-StormChaser is based on a c++ SM localization routine that has been converted in a exectutable standalone .mex file.
+StormChaser is based on a c++ SM localization routine converted in a exectutable standalone .mex file.
 Here only the .mex file is provided.

 To run the DEMO: